0xadada/interviewee/README.md

   * Vertical: PMs are hired, may or may not have engineering background, assign tasks and manage programmer resources.
   * Horizontal: Engineers and PM work side by side as PMs may not be trained as engineers - jobs are more start-to-finish.
 PMs job is to motivate engineers to work towards a common vision.
 * What will a typical work day be like?
-* What can i expect to be doing the first 3/6/1yr/5yrs?
+* What can i expect to be doing the first 3/6/1yr/2rs?
 * What are the top-3 skills you are looking for in an ideal candidate

 ## Career Growth
 * In technology, expertise comes with time and experience, but can be lost over time.
 Because the industry continues to change, the only way to remain on the cutting edge is to continue to learn and grow.
 The onus for this is not only on the individual, but also on the organization.
 Providing growth opportunities is the only way to keep passionate developers engaged and to protect against attrition.
 How do you foster career progress?
 * Do you have a program to support career-related industry conference attendance?
   * Does organization pay for profession / industry conferences?
+* How does the organization evaluate employees?
+  * Does it use a stacked-ranking system?
+  * Does it use a forced-graded ranking system?

 ## The Joel Test
-* Do you use source control?
+* Do you use source control, Git, subversion, or other?
+Hosted on GitHub or self-hosted/other?
 * Can you make a build in one step?
 * Do you make daily builds?
 * Do you have a bug database?